STOCKSCH 190 M

 Instructor: Willie Crosby

-Introduction: This course will introduce online students to the kingdom of fungi and explore how we can integrate fungi into our lives.
+Introduction: This class will introduce the kingdom of fungi and explore how we can integrate fungi into our lives.
 Students will learn skills to find, identify, and cultivate mushrooms.
 The class will explore different methods of cultivation with varying levels of experience and equipment needed.
+We will discuss cultivating mushrooms on a homestead level outdoors and work our way to methods of cultivation for a small commercial operation.

 Student Learning Objectives